-Ergo, an SPG Block is a medication that is injected into the area of your head where the bundle of nerves lies behind your sinuses and nasal passages and just above the roof your mouth.
-In this case, the medication is also injected through your nose.
+Ergo, an SPG Block is a medication that is applied to the area of your head where the bundle of nerves lies behind your sinuses and nasal passages and just above the roof your mouth.
+In this case, the medication is also applied through your nose.

 This medication, as previously stated, is inserted through your nasal passages.
 A fluoroscope, which is a type of x-ray camera on the end of a thin cable, helps the doctor see up your nose, into your sinuses and past that so that the applicator with the medication can be inserted, guided and injected successfully.
 All you feel is a lot of tickly sensations until the applicator reaches its mark, and then you will not (or should not) feel anything at all, including the pain you felt before.
 The scope is then carefully retracted.

 This medication blocks the production and transmission of norepinephrine, a chemical produced in the brain to help nerves execute specific tasks, like registering pain.
 Block the norepinephrine and no pain signals register in the nerves and they are not sent to the brain.
 If chronic and spontaneous headaches are preventing you from living your life, make an appointment at Synergy Medical Centers today!